-In this marine steam boilers system, the circulation pump "J"
+In this Marine Boilers Steam and Water System, the circulation pump "J"

 runs continuously.
 The auxiliary steam boiler serves as steam separator for the